What is a wide area network? – Definition, Differences, User guide, and more

 A wide area network is a network of devices, local area networks (LANs), or metropolitan area networks (MANs) connected through wireless or wired communication lines.

-A virtual private network ( VPN ) connects different comprehensive area network sites.
+A virtual private network ( VPN ) connects different full area network sites.

 such connections cover large geographic areas and may occur between cities, regions, or even countries.

-A WAN is use by large enterprises looking to manage and share information and resources between branch offices.
+A WAN is use by large activity looking to manage and share information and resources between branch offices.

 This type of network is use mainly to connect smaller local area networks.